 Section 1.
-The County agrees not to contract out work typically performed by currently employed members of the bargaining unit if the contracting of such work jeopardizes, eliminates, or
+The County agrees not to contract out work typically performed by currently employed members of the bargaining unit if the contracting of such work jeopardizes, eliminates, or reduces the normal workload of the bargaining unit.

 Section 2.
 If in order to secure funding for a specific project the County is required to contract all or part of the work to be performed due to limitations imposed by the funding agreement, said contracting shall not be considered a violation of this Article.
 The County agrees to provide the Union, upon request, with documentation to support any contracting of work under the terms of this section.